 Business planning course

 During Year 1, we encourage you to develop an idea for a start-up business.
 Working with your fellow students, you choose and develop a business plan for a project that is relevant to your own country.
 You then pitch your idea to InnoEnergy Business Creation Services – our specialist business accelerator.
-They will give you assessment and feedback from businesses at the cutting edge of innovation and entrepreneurship in the energy sector.
+You get feedback and advice from experts working at the cutting edge of innovation and entrepreneurship in the energy sector.

 Our partners will ask you to look at a specific issue facing the industry, to assess historical and current information, and use your research to propose the most feasible solution.
 You will then need to justify your proposals to the business that originally set the challenge.

 Specialists from various fields are available to help you develop your proposed solution.
-Your conclusions are compared to the actions that the challenge-setting company took in real life.
+Your conclusions are then compared to actual, real-life actions pursued by the company that set the challenge.

-During your second year on the MSc Clean Fossil and Alternative Fuels Energy programme, you complete a two-month internship at one of our industry partners, a research institute or laboratory.
+During your second year on the MSc Energy Transtion, you complete a two-month internship with one of our industry partners, a research institute or laboratory.
 Your internship gives you insight into industrial reality and current best practice.

 Structured field visits

-During the programme, you have the opportunity to visit some of the most up-to-date facilities in Poland and Portugal.
-A total of 12 structured visits are arranged over the two years of study, covering the full range of modern energy installations from traditional fossil fuel based power plants to energy-storage facilities and the best examples of renewable energy installations.
-The visits give you a valuable perspective on the practical, technical and environmental aspects of contemporary power plants.
+During the programme, you have the opportunity to visit some of the most innovative energy facilities in Poland and Portugal.
+A total of 12 structured visits are arranged across your two years of study covering the full range of modern energy installations, from traditional fossil fuel based power plants to energy-storage facilities and the best examples of renewable energy installations.
+The visits give you a valuable perspective on the practical, technical, environmental and business aspects of contemporary power plants.
 Read more about the study visits here.

 Our innovative partners

-Companies involved in the MSc Clean Fossil and Alternative Fuels Energy programme include: EdF, Exalo.
+Our partners include some of the most innovative and mould-breaking players in energy transtion: EdF, Exalo.
 MetalERG, PEC Gliwice, Rafaka, SBB Energy, Spyra Primo, Tauron, and Tractebel.